cheqd/product-docs/guides/anoncreds/revocation-status-list.md

 The Legacy AnonCreds Revocation Registry Entry ID was very similar in composition to the [Revocation Registry Definition Object](https://anoncreds-wg.github.io/anoncreds-spec/#anoncreds-objects-methods-registry).

-The only difference is that the Revocation Registry Entry ID includes the Revocation Registry Entry ID `objectType`, which is "`5`".
+The only difference is that the Revocation Registry Entry ID includes the Revocation Registry  ID `objectType`, which is "`5`".

 The structure of the Legacy AnonCreds Revocation Registry Entry ID is as follows: